 On this one year course you will work as part of a team focusing on product development for mass production.
 It will guide you on how to suggest modifications to garment designs, advise on fabric suitability, source new technology fabrics, ensure the most appropriate construction methods are used to keep production within budget, oversee fabric testing and fit sessions.
 You will develop team working and negotiation skills and have an in-depth understanding to prepare you to work and communicate effectively with factories, pattern cutters, graders, buyers and design teams.
 You will study the implications of globalisation and the effect this has on how retailers operate.
 You will take part in extended practical workshops and projects combined with work placement to gain invaluable industry experience.
+The course content is constantly evolving with the changes and challenges within Garment Technologist role and is ideal for those interested in the technical development of clothing and product.

 Your day may include researching different retail markets and clothing products to look at how their designs and fit differ, going to trade shows to source new fabrics and visiting factories to understand capabilities, limitations and the ethical issues surrounding production methods.